uzh/z-pool-tool/doc/ARCHITECTURE.md

 ### User types

 #### Root
-Is responsible for running a Z-Pool instance.
+Is responsible for running a Pool Tool instance.

 #### Operator
 The operator's job is to run a participant pool instance.
-If Z-Pool is hosted on-premise, then the operator has to run the Z-Pool instance, too.
+If Pool Tool is hosted on-premise, then the operator has to run the Pool Tool instance, too.

 The operator is a primary user.